CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Experimental Evaluation

 We first compare the improvement of joint approach against clustering or outlier alone shown in Fig.\ref{fig: detection compare}.
 As what we expect, clustering alone \cite{Cluster} suffers lower precision and outlier alone suffers lower recall, which is more intense in the academic building.
-The joint approach avoids the disadvantages of them, achieving the best F1-score.\\

-We next examine the performance of the joint approach detection, when single AP is moved in Fig.\ref{fig: detect combination}.
-Generally, the performance in research laboratory is a little better than that in the academic building.\\
+The joint approach avoids the disadvantages of them, achieving the best F1-score.
+Fig.\ref{fig: detection compare} also shows that the performance in research laboratory is a little better than that in the academic building in general. \\

-Finally, we illustrate the impact of the number of altered APs in Fig.\ref{fig: detection num}.
+Then, we illustrate the impact of the number of altered APs in Fig.\ref{fig: detection num}.
 We claim that it is less likely in reality that multiple APs alter simultaneously, so we only examine the cases that one, two or three APs alter.
 It is inevitable that the precision, recall and F1-score decrease slighty as the number of altered APs increases, the F1-scores of which are still above 68\%.\\